scorcuera/tikibike/README.md

 * React
 * Figma

-_As a banal attempt of disclaimer for any huge mistake, it is worht to say that is the first time I try React to builf anything.
+_As a banal attempt of disclaimer for any huge mistake, it is worth to say that is the first time I try React to build anything.
 A great experience, tho !_

 ### Collaborators